vica781/Discover-Amber_2/README.md

 -   ### User stories

     -   #### A. First Time Visitor Goals

+*  Idealy, as a new user I want to be able to:
+1. Experience easy and intuitive navigation through the site and access the information required.
+2. Have the ability to navigate to content or retrieve previous viewed information within a small number of steps.
+3. Experiense relevant and attractive content acompanied by the colour schemes compatible the content.
+4. Get a source of reliable and accurate information about amber.
+5. Learn about the beauty and value of amber, and its unique properties and characteristics.
+6. Discover the various uses of amber in different industries, art and jewellery.
+7. Get inspired by the beauty of amber and nature.
+8. Find ideas for amber gifts, office or home decorative and practical items.
+9. Have access to contact points in case of any queries or to communicate for any reason.
+10. Learn about the significance of Kaliningrad Region of Russia in the global amber market.
+11. Understand the importance of amber in the fields of arts, crafts, science and geology.

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.